1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 * Salesforce.com in 1999, the concept of delivering enterprise applications via a simple website.
 * Amazon Web Services in 2002, which provided a suite of cloud-based services including storage, computation...
   *  2006, Amazon launched its Elastic Compute cloud (EC2)
-*  2009, ("Web 2.0").
-Google and others started to offer browser-based enterprise applications, though services such as Google Apps.
+* "Web 2.0" - Google and others started to offer browser-based enterprise applications, though services such as Google Apps.

 Note:

---
+---
 ## Service models (the big three)

 * SaaS